Birth Place (The)

 7. Breastfeeding support

-Every baby is unique and whether you have breastfed before or this is your first time, St. Anthony’s Certified Lactation Consultant and Certified Breastfeeding Educators are here to support you along the way.
-Our breastfeeding experts are available 24/7 to answer questions, problem solve, and help you feel confident and successful in your decision to breastfeed.
-To request an individual consult with our certified lactation consultant, call (712) 794-5260.
+Every baby is unique.
+And whether you have breastfed before, or this is your first time, we are here to support you along the way.
+Our Certified Breastfeeding Educators are available 24/7 to answer questions, problem solve, and help you feel confident and successful in your decision to breastfeed your baby.
+To request an individual consult with our Certified Lactation Consultant, call (712) 794-5260.

 Click here to visit our Lactation Services page.